goatvisuals/Auto-Big-Picture/README.md

 <br>

-Download the latest .deb from the [releases page](https://github.com/goatvisuals/Auto-Big-Picture/releases)
+Download the latest .deb file from the [releases page](https://github.com/goatvisuals/Auto-Big-Picture/releases)

-Install with:
+Double click the file or install with:

 ```bash
 sudo dpkg -i auto-big-picture_X.X-X_all.deb # Replace X's to match most up to date version